Jordan Walker (basketball)

-Jordan "Jelly" Walker (born August 11, 1999) is an American professional basketball player.
-He currently plays for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
+Jordan "Jelly" Walker (born August 11, 1999) is an American professional basketball player for Maroussi of the Greek Basketball League (GBL).
 He played college basketball for the Seton Hall Pirates, Tulane Green Wave and UAB Blazers.

 High school career

 Walker grew up in Port Washington, New York.
 He began his high school career at Long Island Lutheran High School.
 Dissatisfied with the lack of playing time there, he transferred to The Patrick School after his sophomore year.
 Walker averaged 9.7 points per game for the Celics as a junior.
 As a senior, he averaged 11.9 points and 4.8 assists per game, leading the team to a 29–4 record and earning First Team All-State honors from NJHoops.com.
 Walker posted a 31-point, seven-assist performance against Linden High School and helped The Patrick School win the Tournament of Champions.

 Walker considered doing a postgraduate season at Montverde Academy, but ultimately remained in the Class of 2017.
 He committed to playing college basketball for Seton Hall, choosing the Pirates over California, Pittsburgh and UMass.